SuryaTeja2121/Mini-Projects/README.md

 # Amrita-School-of-Engineering

-## This Repository contains all my projects of every semester.
+## This Repository contains all my End-Semester projects of the respective courses.